Welcome to the Getting Started tutorial for Zeebe and Operate. In this tutorial, we'll walk you through how to:

 You can also download the full distributions for these components, instead of running them with Docker.

-- Elasticsearch 6.8.0: An open-source distributed datastore that can connect to Zeebe to store workflow data for auditing, visualization, analysis, etc. Camunda Operate uses Elasticsearch as its underlying datastore, which is why you need to download Elasticsearch to complete this tutorial.
+- Elasticsearch 6.8.0: An open-source distributed datastore that can connect to Zeebe to store process data for auditing, visualization, analysis, etc. Camunda Operate uses Elasticsearch as its underlying datastore, which is why you need to download Elasticsearch to complete this tutorial.
 Operate and Zeebe are compatible with Elasticsearch 6.8.0.

 And if you have questions or feedback about the tutorial, we encourage you to visit the Zeebe user forum and ask a question.